morozovcookie/atlant/README.md

     - [ ] Functional tests
 - [ ] GitHub Actions
 - [ ] Code docs
+- [ ] Use earliest offset in Kafka and changes history for indempotence
 - [ ] Write changes history on products fetching
 - [ ] Move Kafka from wurstmeister to confluentc
 - [ ] Support more protocols, not only http(s)
 - [ ] Use high-availability MongoDB cluster
+- [ ] Move from HAProxy to Envoy cluster

 # Credits